-4.1.1 Your technical innovation will be evaluated during a dedicated time frame.
-All teams need to prepare for an open display during this time frame.
-This will be set up prior to the starts of the field competitions.

-4.1.2 Judges will go around interacting with teams.
-It will be set up as more like a casual conversation or "questions and answers" atmosphere.

-4.1.3 The main objective of the Open Technical Evaluation is to emphasize the ingenuity of innovation.
-Being innovative may mean technical advance as compared to the existing knowledge, or an out-of-the-ordinary simple but clever solution to existing task.
+- 4.1.1 Your technical innovation will be evaluated during a dedicated time frame.
+All teams need to prepare for an open display during this time frame. - 4.1.2 Judges will go around interacting with teams.
+It will be set up as more like a casual conversation or "questions and answers" atmosphere. - 4.1.3 The main objective of the Open Technical Evaluation is to emphasize the ingenuity of innovation.
+Being innovative may mean technical advance as compared to the existing knowledge, or an out-of-the-ordinary simple but clever solution to existing tasks.